pactus-project/PIPs/PIPs/pip-34.md

 ### Key Concepts

-1. **Insertion Sort for Transaction Management**: Keeps the transaction pool sorted as new transactions are validated and added, ensuring efficient access during block proposal.
+1.**Insertion Sort for Transaction Management**: Keeps the transaction pool sorted as new transactions are validated and added, ensuring efficient access during block proposal.

-2. **Weighted Random Selection for Block Proposal**: Prioritizes transactions based on fees using a weighted random selection method, providing higher chances of selection to higher-fee transactions while still allowing lower-fee ones to be considered.
+2.**Weighted Random Selection for Block Proposal**: Prioritizes transactions based on fees using a weighted random selection method, providing higher chances of selection to higher-fee transactions while still allowing lower-fee ones to be considered.

-3. **Array Construction for Block Transactions**: Reserves a portion of the block for specific transaction types (e.g., reward, sortition, unbond), and fills the remaining space using the weighted random selection algorithm.
+3.**Array Construction for Block Transactions**: Reserves a portion of the block for specific transaction types (e.g., reward, sortition, unbond), and fills the remaining space using the weighted random selection algorithm.

 ### Insertion Sort for Transaction Management